 The Sydney Line

 Another unusual line is the Sydney line, which is a head line that completely crosses the palm, but a heart line is still present.
 These Simian line variations are a little more complicated in their meaning.
 There may be pressure on the emotions or mental capacity, so the individual might over analyse feelings or thoughts.
 It may be difficult for them to sleep well due to the mind being so active.
 The positive side is that they can absorb information, making them an excellent researcher.

 A Simian line is a single horizontal crease instead of the more common two separate lines.
 If the Simian line has an attached branch below or above, it is still a variation of the Simian.
 You can also have extra lines floating above or below it.
 These variations show that energy is escaping, giving more practical or emotional attributes.
 A fate line that ends or starts on the line can sometimes confuse these lines.

 Missing Heart Line

-Missing Head Line
+Strange Palm Line, the Missing Head Line

-End of the heart line dips to the head line
+The end of the heart line dips to the head line

-In some circumstances, this can signify same-sex orientation or someone who finds a strong bond with a member of their gender-relevant (not to be confused with a branch from the line).
-If the line has several dips and appears wavy, feelings are not constant, and there possibly is many love relationships or a lack of a serious one.
+In some circumstances, this dipping line can signify same-sex orientation or someone who finds a strong bond with a member of their gender-relevant (not to be confused with a branch from the line).
+If the line has several dips and appears wavy, feelings are not constant, and there possibly are many love relationships or a lack of a serious one.

 Broken Heart Line